 (c) may be entered by potential purchasers of cigars;

-price ticket includes the display of price in electronic form.
+price ticket includes the display of price in electronic form;

+retail premises, in relation to a retailer’s licence, means premises specified in the licence as premises at which tobacco products and smoking implements are sold;

+retailer means the holder of a retailer’s licence;

+sales place means, in relation to retail premises, means the place on the premises from which tobacco products and smoking implements are sold.

 [Regulation 30 inserted in Gazette 28 Feb 2007 p.
-653-4.]
+653-4; amended in Gazette 10 Sep 2010 p.
+4382-3.]

 Division 2 — Proof of age